 - Applied sports coaching

 - Sports science support

-During the course there may be additional costs; sports kit and educational trips approximately £350
+During the course there may be additional costs such as sports kit and educational trips at approximately £350.

 To find out more about UCAS points, please visit: https://www.ucas.com/ucas/undergraduate/getting-started/ucas-undergraduate-entry-requirements

-Completion of the programme provides students with a number of options including further study (such as a final year 'top-up' to a degree programme at Newman University or possibly at a number of other local and national universities or a range of career opportunities within the wider sports industry.
+Completion of the programme provides students with a number of options including further study; this could be a final year 'top-up' to a degree programme at Newman University or possibly at a number of other local and national universities.
+You could also apply for a range of career opportunities within the wider sports industry.